mtwabbaxi/mtwabbaxi/README.md

 </div>

 <h3 align="center">
-A passionate JAM Stack developer from Pakistan <br />
+A passionate MERN Stack developer from Pakistan <br />
   <br />
 Bachelor Software Engineering (To be graduated in 2022)
 </h3>